moodle/devdocs/general/development/process/peer-review.md

 ### Component library

-Any improvement or new feature that introduces UI features to Moodle core from Moodle 4.0 onwards must be documented within the [[Component library]].
+Any improvement or new feature that introduces UI features to Moodle core from Moodle 4.0 onwards must be documented within the [Component library](https://docs.moodle.org/dev/Component_library).

 This applies to any feature introduced or updated from Moodle 4.0 onwards, which: